Sovereignty Is Of The Individual

 Child guardianship is a temporary rights-bridge.

-A child has full moral worth and a future claim to full sovereignty, but lacks the cognitive development right now to exercise judgment, consent, self-direction, or responsibility.
+A child has full moral worth and a future claim to full liberty, but lacks the cognitive development right now to exercise particular judgments, self-direction, or responsibility.
+Sovereignty must be developed.
 So guardianship works like this:

 1. The child retains the right to life.
 No one may harm them, and their future autonomy must be protected.

 2. The guardian (typically the parent) applies the child’s liberty for the child’s sake.
-Not for their own agenda.
 They act as if making choices on behalf of the future adult.

 3. Authority is limited to what is necessary for survival, development, and protection.
 Feeding, education, guidance, healthcare, safety.